-Contrary to placing images by double-clicking them in the Smart Connection panel, placing a Layout Module needs to be done by choosing Place from the context menu or by dragging it onto the layout from either the Smart Connection panel or Content Station; double-clicking a Layout Module in the Smart Connection panel will namely open the Layout Module for editing.
+Contrary to placing images by double-clicking them in the Smart Connection panel, placing a Layout Module needs to be done by choosing Place from the context menu or by dragging it onto the layout from either the Smart Connection panel or Studio; double-clicking a Layout Module in the Smart Connection panel will namely open the Layout Module for editing.

 As with images though, Layout Modules can be placed multiple times on either the same layout or on different layouts.

 A Layout Module can also be placed by using the InDesign Content Collector and Placer tool.
 Note the following behavior: